Andrewodwyer/vintage_drums/README.md

 - Age:

-  - Professional musicians (typically 25–50 years old)
+  - Professional musicians (25–50 years old)
   - Drum enthusiasts and hobbyists of all ages.
-  - Collectors of vintage and high-end musical instruments, often aged 30–60, who value sound quality and craftsmanship
+  - Collectors of vintage and high-end musical instruments, aged 30–60, who value sound quality and craftsmanship

 - User Demographics: